HandshakeOrg/handshake/README.md

 - Access the application in your browser at http://localhost:5173.

 # Endpoints
-Below is an endpoints available in handshake:
+Below is the endpoints available in handshake:
-- /api/signup: This endpoint signs up user.
+- /api/signup: This endpoint signs up the user.

 Method: POST
 URL: localhost:5000/api/signup